ingubingu/kosi_host/README.md

 Welcome to the read me,

 This is a side project of mine I started a few weeks ago from now(11/17/24), I remember wanting to play a modded minecraft server with friends but didnt have enough resources on my own computer to host the server, so i had to use one of those game server services.
-So im trying to recreate one of those from scratch.
+So im trying to recreate one of those from scratch as a way to teach myself the ins and outs of webdevelopement.

 What is kosi_host supposed to be?
 Kosi_Host is intended to be a website that users can visit to "rent" already configured game servers hosted by us.